 Data are collected on the base of cut-off survey (census for business entities employing 20 and more persons), without a random sample of business entities with less than 20 persons employed and without an estimate for smaller units.

-There are no unit non-response rates and item non-response rates, because reporting units that did not send filled-in questionnaires or did not fully complete the questionnaire are contacted by phone and asked to send the filled-in questionnaire for the current month or to provide the missing data.
+There are no unit non-response rates and item non-response rates, because reporting units that did not send filled-in questionnaires or did not fully complete the questionnaire are contacted by phone or e-mail and asked to send the filled-in questionnaire for the current month or to provide the missing data.

 Index of Production in Construction (IPC) is based on the number of hours worked on sites adjusted with a productivity factor.
 The productivity factor is estimated on the annual basis by dividing the deflated value of works done with hours worked, separately for buildings and for civil engineering works.
 The value of works done is deflated with construction value added from National Accounts.
 The fluctuation of individual values of the productivity factor is alleviated by using the exponential smoothing of the time series.
 After the calculation of indices for buildings and for civil engineering works, the next phase includes the calculation of the index for the total construction indirectly by aggregating these two semi-indices applying the Laspeyres’ formula.
 Weights are defined according to the share of the value added at factor costs from section F – Construction, from structural business statistics in the base year.

 Since the productivity factor is estimated at the annual level on the basis of data from the previous year, data for the whole reference year are issued as provisional results.
 When the calculation of the actual productivity for the reference year is done, final results will be issued.
-Final results for 2022 are published together with the provisional results for January 2023 (3 months after the end of the reporting year).
+Final results for 2024 are published together with the provisional results for January 2025 (3 months after the end of the reporting year).

 18.6.
 Adjustment